-An integrated analysis of the nutrition information from July to Dec.'09 indicates a varied yet alarming situation throughout the country (Maps 6 and 7).
+An integrated analysis of the nutrition information from July to Dec.'09 indicates a varied yet alarming situation throughout the country (Maps 5 and 6).
 Civil insecurity in Mogadishu, Juba, Hiran and Central regions of Somalia leading to on-going population displacement, the persistent and severe drought conditions in Central and Hiran regions, and parts of the northwest region and the continuing elevated commodity prices, remain the key driving factors in the current analysis.
 Major contributing factors to the chronic nutrition crisis are the high disease burden, exacerbated by limited access to health services, safe water and sanitation facilities, and sub optimal infant and young child feeding practices.
 Access to safe water and sanitation facilities in rural areas of Somalia remains unacceptably low at 19.2% and 35.5% respectively, although this does vary by region, mainly due to reliance of households on safer trucked water in the drought affected regions.

-Bottle-feeding in Deplorable Conditions is a Predisposing Factor to Diarrhea and Malnutrition, FSNAU, December, 2009
+Poor infant and young child feeding practices, including bottle-feeding in deplorable conditions is a predisposing factor to diarrhea and malnutrition, FSNAU, December, 2009